DanAddison/Songwriting/docs/unreleased.md

 the masochist in me is stirring
 and i feel a sudden need for going
 and who can know just what i’m doing?

+## 90
+the night is mine, the dial reads 90 and the motorway rushes up to meet my headlights, I plunge beneath each flyover and pass each sliproad the same way you climb a mountain - one step at a time, just bending to it, do something for nothing, no moon or stars beyond the windscreen, just ink and forward motion, two lorries on a grade and for a breathless moment we’re cresting the hill three abeam before I tumble down with my mirrors sparkling, flickering, fading, 2:17am, southbound, I can picture everyone back at the party speaking at cross purposes, I think I knew all along that the turn of midnight would drag me out here, to the road, the only tunes I hum sometimes are engine notes, I’m reassured by this ugly infrastructure, concrete pillars and bridges, rarely touched by a warm hand, decades pass, someone pressed themselves steadily against my arm in the hallway and I felt it most a few seconds after, as my sleeve cooled in the next room, if a tyre blew now what would happen?
+A fox could be stealing across these fields not understanding, when I was stood by myself I decided I really wanted to stop time, stop everything dead, so I could wander between the frozen bodies of my friends and, just, speak freely, a tangle of lanes now merging, I roll with it, driving for my life and for the ongoing moment, hot tar smell from a road crew, childhood utterance, white arrows on those towering blue signs seem to describe some complicated dance step instruction you’d see in books before the world changed and people stopped learning how to dance from books, i can’t tell whether i feel powerful or vulnerable barreling along in my metal box making fine adjustments with my hands and my feet and thinking about the way she kept repeating something that i couldn’t quite catch in all the noise of the party, i’m sure it was nothing, i’m sure she’s talking now, to someone, i’m generally not sure of anything, needle is edging up to empty, i’ll see where it takes me, all the way, all the way, all the way